mubin6th/MinimalSway/README.md

 ```

 ### Installing the font
-The configuration uses the [Mononoki](https://madmalik.github.io/mononoki/) font.
-You can download it from [here](https://github.com/madmalik/mononoki/releases/latest).
+The configuration uses the [Fira Code](https://github.com/tonsky/FiraCode) font.
+You can download it from [here](https://github.com/tonsky/firacode/releases/latest).
 After you have downloaded and unzipped the file, run
 the following command on **Linux** to install it:
 ```bash
 $ mv *.ttf /usr/share/fonts/TTF